-Generally, water stored within the rainflood space (8 maximum of 350,000 acre-feet) will be released as rapidly as possible without exceeding 6,000 c.f.s. in [sic] Merced River at Stevinson.
+Generally, water stored within the rainflood space (a maximum of 350,000 acre-feet) will be released as rapidly as possible without exceeding 6,000 c.f.s. in [sic] Merced River at Stevinson.
 During the snowmelt season, when inflow is predictable, flood releases will be made so as to minimize damages.
 A maximum of 400,000 acre-feet of space is dedicated to flood control during the snowmelt season, and when any part of this space is not required for flood control, it may be used for other purposes.
 (New Exchequer Dam and Reservoir, Merced California, Water Control Manual, Appendix to Master Water Control Manual, San Joaquin River Basin, California, 1981, p.
 7-1.)

-- 8. "Merced Irrigation District, Water and Power, McClure Storage Capacity Enhancement Project," August 2014.
-Merced ID has not proposed in either project to proportionately increase the height of their dam nor undertake any consequent improvement of stability or seepage measures at the dam. - 9.
-The Central Valley Flood Control Board's concerns would go to any loss of parts of Exchequer Dam's flood control reservation and its impact on Central Valley floodways, the latter for which it has principal responsibility. - 10.
+- 9. "Merced Irrigation District, Water and Power, McClure Storage Capacity Enhancement Project," August 2014.
+Merced ID has not proposed in either project to proportionately increase the height of their dam nor undertake any consequent improvement of stability or seepage measures at the dam.
+With the proposed decreased capacity of the emergency spillway, the main dam is at increased risk of overtopping in very large floods, especially if gate operations are compromised in some way. - 10.
+The Central Valley Flood Control Board's concerns would go to any loss of parts of Exchequer Dam's flood control reservation (such as the proposed 57,000 acre-feet loss) and its impact on the performance of the Central Valley Flood Protect Plan. - 11.
 The Department of Water Resources' Division of Safety of Dams, along with the Federal Energy Regulatory Commission, is principally responsible for ensuring that the physical conditions and structures at a dam will not fail at any time, including during routine or exceptional flood operations.
-In its concept papers, Merced ID is considering (1) making the operable spillway gates taller and/or set on a higher spillway lip (the August 2014 proposal has more options than earlier proposals) and, more controversially, (2) raising by ten feet (or eight feet in its August 2014 alternative) the 1,080-foot-long ungated emergency-spillway crest of the dam complex (the crest of the main dam itself is only 1,220 feet long).
+In its concept papers, Merced ID is considering (1) making the operable spillway gates taller and/or set on a higher spillway lip (the August 2014 proposal has more options than earlier proposals) and, more controversially, (2) raising by ten feet (or eight feet in its August 2014 alternative) the 1,080-foot-long ungated emergency-spillway crest of the dam complex (by comparison, the crest of the main dam itself is only 1,220 feet long).
 The current spillways are the low point of the dam complex and permit the reservoir to safely rise and spill waters eleven feet above the reservoir's normal maximum pool before potential flood flows reach the crest of the main dam (neglecting a three-foot-tall parapet wall to control waves and splash).
 The dam is not designed to be safely overtopped.
 See New Exchequer Dam and Reservoir, Merced California, Water Control Manual, Appendix to Master Water Control Manual, San Joaquin River Basin, California, 1981.
-There are two features that characterize design of this and many other emergency spillways: (1) they are passive, not relying on mechanical devices, control systems, nor operators, (2) they are the major part of sufficient spillway capacity to ensure that a dam can pass standard modeled flows that would otherwise overtop and destroy the dam in extreme floods.
+There are two features that characterize design of this and many other emergency spillways: (1) they are passive, not relying on mechanical devices, control systems, nor operators, and (2) they are the major part of sufficient spillway capacity to ensure that a dam can pass standard modeled flows (the spillway design flood) that would otherwise overtop and destroy the dam in extreme floods.